Dev8683/pvsneslibwiki/Installation-with-Windows.md

 ### Step 2: Installing the library PVSnesLib

-Now download PVSnesLib library and unzip it in the same directory as your devkitSnes (eg, **C:/snesdev/pvsneslib** would be fine).
-You don't need to have PVSnesLib source code to use it, only obj files are needed.
+Now unzip the PVSnesLib file in the same directory as your devkitSnes (eg, **C:/snesdev/pvsneslib** would be fine).
+You don't need PVSnesLib source code (also optionally available on the release page) to use the library, only the obj files are needed.

 You can find the latest release here: [pvsneslib latest release](https://github.com/alekmaul/pvsneslib/releases/latest)